 LG already made a big change with the G6 by opting for glass on both the front and back along with a prominent metal frame.
 The V-series adopts this appealing design, which recalls the Galaxy S8 - the edges are curved, but LG's new device retains more of a metal frame.
 The corners are there to protect the device from falls.
 The front and back aren't quite as dramatically curved as the S8.
 At at 158 grams, it's even a bit lighter than the G6.

 Overall, the LG V30 is very easy on the eyes and you can sense the great build quality.
-Some of the things the LG G6 was criticized for have been fixed here, like the gap between the glass and metal parts of the frame.
 The V30 is IP68 certified against water and dust.
+Further robustness is guaranteed according to the Mil-STD-810G standard.

 LG V30 display